 Understanding Attention Deficit Hyperactivity Disorder in adults

-Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder which is often associated with other neurodevelopmental disorders such as Autistic Spectrum Disorder(ASD) and with specific learning difficulties such as Dyslexia and Dyspraxia.
+Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder which is often associated with other neurodevelopmental disorders such as autistic spectrum disorders (ASDs) and with specific learning difficulties such as dyslexia and dyspraxia.

 ADHD became increasingly recognised as a disorder in children in the 1990s.
 During the decade that followed, it became apparent that symptoms often persist into adulthood, and that ADHD can cause significant impairment in adult life.